 Enjoy a trip down memory lane.
-Browse the Restorers Barn in Mostyn street, then take a stroll to discover the little shops around each corner such as the Corner Store Merchants and Junkyard Mama.
+Browse the Restorers Barn in Mostyn street, then take a stroll to discover the little shops around each corner such as the Corner Store Merchants.
 Check out the Salvage Yard for the biggest range of reclaimed building materials, then head for the fascinating wall-to-wall vintage and collectables at the Castlemaine Vintage Bazaar at the Mill.

 Heritage and History

 Explore Castlemaine’s rich history and heritage with a self-guided tour of its grand public buildings, wide streets, ornate hotels and century-old shops.
 You’ll find a range of self-guided walks that take in the village and beyond.
 Hire an MP3 player from the Visitor Information Centre in the historic Market Building on Mostyn Street and start exploring, or take a steam train ride for Castlemaine to Maldon and back with the Victorian Goldfields Railway.